Justinon/nyt-crossword-to-kindle/README.md

 CROSSWORD_COMMAND_LINE_ARGUMENTS='--version games'
 ```

-There are three options you can change it to:
+There are multiple options you can change it to:
 - `--version games` → puzzle on first page, its solution on next page
 - `--version newspaper` → classic printed crossword with previous day's solution
 - `--version big` → full-page puzzle, clues on next page, solution on the last
+- `--version southpaw` → puzzle (left-hand side) on first page, its solution on next page

 Save the file.
 The next time your daily crossword sends, it'll be in the selected format.